Skip to main content

 One of the first things I do in any backlink campaign is analyze competitors’ backlink profiles.
 I look for patterns, like where they’re getting their links and which blogs, directories, or forums are linking to them.

-If they got the link, there’s a good chance I can too.
 I replicate what works and then try to one-up them with better content or personalized outreach.
 I steer clear of black hat tactics and instead focus on scalable, ethical ways of building backlinks.

 11. Recover Your Lost Backlinks